 Will this road closure affect public bus services?

 - There will be some disruption to bus services throughout this closure.
-For details please visit, Public Transport Service Updates.
+For details please visit, Passenger Transport Service Updates.

 Will this road closure affect school bus service?